War in the West

 AccommodationYou'll be spending much of your time exploring sights and attractions with your tour expert, so when you return to your hotel we know how important it is to be somewhere you can relax and refresh in comfort.

-For this tour, you'll be staying in a luxurious four-star hotel in Bath.
+For this tour, you'll be staying in a luxury hotel in Bath.
 You'll have everything you need for a comfortable night's sleep with rooms that are ensuite and facilities including a TV, radio and complimentary wifi.

 Each day we'll provide meeting times for tours, meals and evening activities, leaving you with time to enjoy your hotel or explore locally.